-7. Equality Impact Assessment
+5. Equality Impact Assessment

-7.1 The University of Bolton is committed to the promotion of equality, diversity, and a supportive environment for all member of our community.
+5.1 The University of Bolton is committed to the promotion of equality, diversity, and a supportive environment for all member of our community.
 Our commitment to equality and diversity means that this procedure has been screened in relation to the use of plain English, the promotion of the positive duty in relation to race, gender and disability and avoidance of discrimination to other equality groups related to ages, sexual orientation, religion or belief or gender reassignment.

-8 Other Related Policies, Procedures, Codes and Guidelines
+6 Other Related Policies, Procedures, Codes and Guidelines

-- 8.1 Other relevant policies include: - Student Attendance Policy
+- 6.1 Other relevant policies include:

+- Student Attendance and Engagement Policy

-The Academic, Examination and Assessment Regulations •
+- Examination and Assessment Regulations and Procedures

-9 Monitoring and Review
+7 Monitoring and Review

-- These regulations will be monitored by the Standards and Enhancement Office.
-9.1 - 9.2 These regulations will be reviewed every three years.
+- 7.1 These regulations will be monitored by the Standards and Enhancement Office. - 7.2 These regulations will be reviewed every three years.

-Dissemination of and Access to the Policy This Policy will be available on the University's website (Student Information - Policy 10.1 Zone).
+8 Dissemination of and Access to the Policy

+8.1 This Policy will be available on the University's website (Student Information - Policy Zone).

 ACADEMIC MISCONDUCT REGULATIONS AND PROCEDURES

 Policy ref: SEO/MISCON1

-Version number 01
+Version number 01.03

-Version date March 2018
+Version date December 2014

+Technical updates July 2017

+Reviewed and updated August 2020

-Name of Developer/Reviewer Richard Gill
+Name of Reviewer Dr Lisa Cove

 Policy Owner (Group/Centre/Unit) SEO

 Person responsible for implementation Heads of School

 (postholder) Head of Standards and Enhancement

 (Taught Provision)

 Exec Dean, Research and Graduate School

 Approving committee/board Senate

-Date approved December 2014 updated March 2018
+Date approved December 2014

 Effective from January 2015

 Dissemination method e.g. website Website

 Review frequency 3 years

-Reviewing committee Senate
+Reviewing committee Education Committee

 Consultation history (individuals/group Drafts of the regulation have been

 consulted and dates) considered by:

 Education Committee

-Heads of School
+Heads of School/Deans

-Standards and Enhancement Officers
+Academic Co-ordinators for Standards,

+Enhancement and the Learner Experience

 Document history (e.g. rationale for and This was major re-write of the old appeals

 dates of previous amendments) regulations, partly in response to an OIA

-consultation document.
+consultation document 2014

-March 2018 Technical update and greater

-clarity regarding commissioning
+The document required an update for

+clarity and practical purposes 2020

-ANNEX A: Guidance on Academic Misconduct in Creative subjects
+ANNEX A: Guidance on Academic Misconduct in creative subjects